 Finding the MAC Address of the Linux System

-MAC address is another important parameter of a network device, including your PC’s hardware or a server.
-Every PC’s network device will have a unique MAC address.
+MAC address is another critical parameter of a network device, including your PC’s hardware or a server.
+Every PC’s network device should have a unique MAC address.

 Launch Terminal and enter the ip link command:

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000 link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 2: enp1s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP mode DEFAULT group default qlen 1000 link/ether XXXXXXXXXXXX brd ff:ff:ff:ff:ff:ff 3: wlp2s0: <BROADCAST,MULTICAST> mtu 1500 qdisc mq state DOWN mode DEFAULT group default qlen 1000 link/ether YYYYYYYYYYYY brd ff:ff:ff:ff:ff:ff

 The ip utility should list several parameters of the device.
 For each device, two lines should summarize the link state and characteristics.
 The first line summarizes the current name of the device, the flags set on the device, the maximum transmission unit (MTU) and so on.